 If you are responding to the call for EMT, Fire Fighter, and Paramedics scroll down for the application!

 What this service does is call your home phone and/or cell phone in the event of severe weather.
-For full details download the flier.
+Sign up at this link.

 Riga Fire Department In the News Our fire department made the news!
 Click here to read the short article and view the photos of Riga Township firefighters practicing working in tight spaces.